Unsettling settler colonialism in words and land:

-This article looks at two case studies of unsettling settler-colonialism in the far north of California: the inclusion of Yurok language electives in public high school, and land return to the Wiyot Tribe.
-These two cases demonstrate repertoires of Indigenous resistance to historic and ongoing culturecide—the killing of culture—and show what unsettling settler-colonialism looks like in the region.
-I argue that each of these two events—acts of Indigenous voice-raising and place-making— constitute forms of resistance to ongoing erasure of Indigenous peoples in settler-colonized spaces.
-Concretely, both Yurok language course inclusion in public schools, and land return of Duluwat Island to the Wiyot Tribe disrupt patterns of culturecide and promote new kinds of settler-Indigenous relations in the region.
+This article examines two case studies of unsettling settler colonialism in the far north of California: the inclusion of Yurok language electives in public high schools, and land return to the Wiyot Tribe.
+These two cases demonstrate repertoires of Indigenous resistance to historic and ongoing culturecide—the killing of culture—and show what unsettling settler colonialism looks like in the region.
+The central research question in this article is: How does unsettling happen in settler colonial-controlled public institutionalised spaces in far northern California?
+I argue that acts of Indigenous voice-raising and place-making constitute forms of resistance to ongoing erasure of Indigenous peoples in settler-colonised spaces.
+Concretely, both Yurok language course inclusion in public schools and land return of Duluwat Island to the Wiyot Tribe disrupt patterns of culturecide and promote new kinds of settler-Indigenous relations in the region.